 Federal investigators use CMS data, state automated prescription systems data collected from health insurers, and other electronically stored data to look for statistical deviations in prescription habits.
 Once these are found, the state will usually begin an audit and look deeper into your prescription habits to see if you are operating a “pill mill”.
 From there, state investigators may send undercover agents or informants into your clinic or make contact with existing patients to tighten their web.
 This investigation will ultimately culminate in the authorization of a “search warrant” and your pain clinic may be “raided”.
 This will happen with little notice and generally will result in some media coverage alleging that you operate a “pill mill”.

-Doctors need to understand that investigation for departures from the standard of care starts a very complex process in multiple arenas – not just criminally.
+Doctors need to understand that investigation for departures from the standard of care starts a very complex process in multiple areas – not just criminally.

 A doctor facing a criminal investigation, charges for unlawful dispensing or prescribing, or “pill mill” allegations, will immediately face an administrative battle on three fronts.
 This is in addition to the criminal complaint or indictment that is likely pending.
 Sentencing guidelines for what amounts to drug trafficking under state and federal law vary and are heavily determinate upon the individual charged and the circumstances of the particular offense(s).
 However, even one count of unlawful prescribing is likely to subject a physician to jail time, or at least a very lengthy probationary period, in addition to licensing sanctions.

-While some damage may be prevented by an aggressive criminal defense and professional licensing defense, your attorney must be knowledgeable about all of these areas in order to adequately defend your interests.
-Too often, physicians overlook the complexity of these arenas and hire an attorney only skilled in criminal law.
-However, an attorney skilled in state and federal criminal law, as well as state and federal administrative law, will be more economical than hiring multiple attorneys, provide better care due to knowledge of the interplay between all arenas, and be prepared to aggressively protect your rights, your livelihood and your freedom.
+While some damage may be prevented by aggressive criminal defense and professional licensing defense, your attorney must be knowledgeable about all of these areas in order to adequately defend your interests.
+Too often, physicians overlook the complexity of these areas and hire an attorney only skilled in criminal law.
+However, an attorney skilled in state and federal criminal law, as well as state and federal administrative law, will be more economical than hiring multiple attorneys, provide better care due to a knowledge of the interplay between all areas, and be prepared to aggressively protect your rights, your livelihood, and your freedom.

 Our criminal defense team includes two former federal prosecutors.
 Attorney Perkovic has significant experience with criminal health care fraud, while attorney Chapman has significant experience handling drug trafficking cases against physicians.
 Both attorneys are highly skilled in criminal defense and are dedicated to representing health care providers.